hubergilt/slurm-igp/README.md

 1: n1
 ```

-#### Job step relative
+### Job step relative example
-This example allocates two nodes with the options -N2 eigth tasks and shows the name of the host on each task.
+This example allocates two nodes with the options "-N2" and executes two tasks and it started at the relative index 2 with the option "-r2" (note that the relative index starts at 0).
+Additionally the second srun command executes two tasks and it start at 0 relative index.
 ```
 >test.sh
 #!/bin/bash